 I hear people often say: “I don’t care if it is a man or woman, long as it is the best person for the job.”
 Not only do I appreciate this sentiment, I stand by it.
 The challenge is if a cohort is never given, or given limited opportunity to demonstrate their ability, how will we ever know who is the best person for the job?

 Here’s the thing, sometimes imposing quotes allow for people’s potential to emerge – and alter social norms.
-Unconscious bias is not only embedded in our minds but in our system, processes and structures.
-And although quotas are prescriptive, until we have a critical mass of women leading in organizations, politics and society, the masses won’t be able to appreciate the leadership that an often more innate nurturer can bring to a community.
+Unconscious bias is not only embedded in our minds but in our systems, processes, and structures.
+And although quotas are prescriptive, until we have a critical mass of women leading in organizations, politics, and society, the masses won’t be able to appreciate the leadership that an often more innate nurturer can bring to a community.
 This doesn’t happen in a vacuum.
-And therefore, until we master our questions, or change our social paradigms, quotas may help even out the leadership scale with diverse people, from diverse cultures, abilities, sexual orientation and races.
+And therefore, until we master our questions, or change our social paradigms, quotas may help even out the leadership scale with diverse people, from diverse cultures, abilities, sexual orientations, and races.

 While we are on the topic, most women do prop up other women.
 They only break each other down when there is limited room for all to excel.
-That was on my mind, so I thought I would share.
+That was on my mind, so I thought I would share it.